ReDI-Aarhus/GroupProject-Showcase/CONTRIBUTING.md

     git pull origin main

-You've made changes but not yet been pushed to the remote repo.
+You've made changes and commits, but not yet been pushed to the remote repo.
 Push the updates to your branch

     git push -u origin your-branch-name